-Pancreatic insufficiency refers to significant impairment of the pancreas to secrete sufficient enzymes needed for normal digestion (Saxby, Painter, Kench, King, Crowder, van der Haak, 2017).
+Pancreatic insufficiency refers to significant impairment of the pancreas to secrete sufficient enzymes needed for normal digestion (Saxby, et al 2017).
 In individuals with CF, the exocrine glands in the pancreas produce such thick secretions that the pancreatic ducts become blocked.
 Destruction of acinar pancreatic tissues occurs and lack of enzyme activity results in malabsorption, particularly of fatty foods and fat-soluble vitamins.

 The resultant malnutrition and poor growth associated with fat malabsorption and pancreatic insufficiency is often accompanied by steatorrhea, abdominal pain and failure to thrive.
-With CFTR modulator therapy, the emergence of the overweight CF patient is an increasing phenomenon.
-It is important patients are screened for undernutrition and overnutrition.
+With CFTR modulator therapy, the emergence of the overweight person with CF is an increasing phenomenon.
+It is important that people are screened for undernutrition and overnutrition.